Seattle Police Department: History

 In July 1935, the city council held hearings on the many gambling and prostitution dens in the city.
 The police chief claimed he had no knowledge of such activities in the city.
 Councilman Fred Hamley walked with the chief onto Fourth Avenue to an establishment that featured a roulette wheel and handed him an ax.
 The chief remained in office.

+In 1943, after many cases of soldiers returning to bases from Seattle with sexually transmitted diseases, the federal government threatened to take over policing in the city and enforce laws on prostitution and sex-work.
+After this, Chief Kimsey began a crackdown on prostitution.

 In the autumn of 1947, police Chief George Eastman reassigned the police captain in charge of suppressing illegal alcohol sales after complaints such establishments were running openly.
 The chief took no steps to otherwise discipline the man.

 In November 1969, police Chief Frank Ramon retired after accusations that he had tried to stifle an investigation into gambling and government corruption.

 On June 21, 1974, a Seattle Police helicopter on its way to a shooting collided with a Cessna plane near Boeing Field.
 Both officers on board and both civilians in the plane were killed.

 In 1987, the Seattle Police Department created the modern mountain bike patrol units, paving the way for cities across North America to follow.

 In 2011, the United States Justice Department found that the department had engaged in a pattern of constitutional violations in its use of force.

 In 2012, the rank of "Sergeant Major" was created and bestowed upon then-Sergeant Arnold "Arny" McGinnis.
 Sergeant Major McGinnis started working at the Seattle Police Department in 1962, holding the rank of police officer.
 He retired in July 2012 at the age of 75, reaching fifty years of service to the city of Seattle.
 He is the only member of the SPD known to hold the rank.

 On May 19, 2014, Kathleen O'Toole was nominated to serve as Chief of the Seattle Police Department and was officially appointed on June 23, 2014.
 In 2015, O'Toole and others in the department developed and implemented a data-oriented policing strategy called "Agile Policing Strategy", influenced by agile manufacturing.
 The approach was developed to increase the responsiveness or agility of the department to address crime and disorder problems through the real-time surfacing, visualization, analysis, and sharing of data across all necessary operational units of the police department.
 Organizationally, this was accomplished through the SPD's Real Time Crime Center, established in July 2015 using a combination of asset forfeiture funds and a federal government grant, which houses the technology, analytical support and command structure.